pubnub/chat-examples-swift/CONTRIBUTING.md

 When testing locally, tests for push notifications _will_ be skipped so that you do not have to provide push certificates.
 These tests will run normally on Travis when you make your pull request.

+> **Note** There is a known issue where some tests unexpectedly fail after a timeout.
+When this occurs, re-running the tests should resolve the issue.